abdelrauof97/my-new-website/_posts/2025-09-29-how-mls-will-transform-the-egyptian-real-estate-market.md

 <h4>4.
 Data and Analytics for Growth</h4>

-<p>Another massive advantage of MLS is the data it generates.
-For the first time in Egypt, we will have:</p>
+<h6>Another massive advantage of MLS is the data it generates.
+For the first time in Egypt, we will have:</h6>
 <ul><li>Real transaction history.</li>
 <li>Price trends by area.</li>
 <li>Demand insights for neighborhoods.</li>